unicef/publicgoods-toolkit/policy.md

 claims themselves.
 This is discussed further in the [Procurement Module](#procurement).

-(TBD: link to appropriate material in Procurement Module.
-Essentially: we need to state that it's not enough to get a blessing for governmental or "public" use -- what's needed is a promise to not make patent infringement claims on anyone* for their use of the patent as embodied in the DPG.)

 (TBD: Note that some FOSS licenses have patent-related provisions, but those provisions are usually fairly lightweight and it may not be worth discussing it in depth in this toolkit, except for the mention